 - Never force the catheter, either when inserting or removing it - You may feel some resistance when inserting the catheter.
-If this happens, stop, relax and then take a few deep breaths until your sphincter muscle relaxes - Some men find that wiggling their toes helps them to relax - Unable to remove the catheter?
+If this happens, wait for a moment: then take a few deep breaths until your sphincter muscle relaxes - If you have trouble removing the catheter, don't worry.
+Stop, relax and take some deep breaths - Some women find that wiggling their toes helps them to relax - Unable to remove the catheter?
 Contact your healthcare professional immediately.
-They will assist you.
+They will assist you